Lee Mills: Playing career

 Mills became Bradford City's first £1 million player when Paul Jewell purchased him in preparation for the 1998–99 season.
 Mills made a large contribution to Bradford's promotion to the Premier League, becoming the club's top scorer with 24 goals.
-He also scored on his return to Vale Park, perhaps with a point to prove after a Vale programme article described him as "poor" and his touch as "frequently awful".
+He also scored on his return to Vale Park, perhaps with a point to prove after a Port Vale matchday programme article described him as "poor" and his touch as "frequently awful".
 The 1999–2000 season was a poor one for Mills, scoring just six goals as he was troubled with injury and had a falling out with manager Paul Jewell.
 He spent March 2000 on loan with First Division Manchester City.
 His poor form left him labelled as a "forgotten man" when he scored twice in the 2000 UEFA Intertoto Cup against Lithuanian side FK Atlantas.
 New manager Chris Hutchings put Mills on a list of seven "underachievers", with a warning that a continuation of poor form would see those players released.
 Hutchings' reign lasted only a further four months.
-However, in that time Hutchings had sold Mills to Portsmouth for a club-record £1.25 million, to make way for Ashley Ward.
+However, at that time, Hutchings had sold Mills to Portsmouth for a club-record £1.25 million to make way for Ashley Ward.
 Pompey later struggled to pay the fee and were put on a transfer embargo by the FA.

 He scored five goals in 27 games during the 2000–01 season.
-He played just two games the following season before a one-month loan to Coventry City in December 2001 soon turned into a £250,000 move at the end of the year.
+He played just two games the following season before a one-month loan to Coventry City in December 2001, which soon turned into a £250,000 move at the end of the year.
 He aimed to fire the "Sky Blues" to the play-offs, though the season ended with Coventry occupying 11th spot.
-By some measure of irony he played at Fratton Park in a Portsmouth shirt, Graham Barber having deemed both Coventry strips were too similar to Pompey's home strip forced the side to borrow Portsmouth's orange away strip.
+By some measure of irony, he played at Fratton Park in a Portsmouth shirt, Graham Barber having deemed both Coventry strips were too similar to Pompey's home strip forced the side to borrow Portsmouth's orange away strip.